mkvlrn/template-nest/README.md

 ### `yarn test`, `yarn test:integration`, `yarn test:e2e`

-Vitest is configured to work in 3 different types of tests, indicated by the script name (`yarn test` without a specifier will run unit tests).
+Runs unit/integration/e2e tests with vitest.

 ### `yarn tidy`

-This will run biome in fix mode (only [safe fixes](https://biomejs.dev/linter/#safe-fixes)) to lint and format the project.
-Directories `./src` and `./test`, along with all "loose" compatible files in the root of the project (js, ts, json, jsonc) will be processed.
+Runs biome in fix mode (only [safe fixes](https://biomejs.dev/linter/#safe-fixes)) to lint and format the project.
+Not only `./src` and `./test`, but also all "loose" config files around root (js, ts, json, jsonc) or other directories.

 ### `yarn typecheck`

-Check for typescript type errors with `tsc`.
-No transpilation is done.
+Runs typechecking using tsc and the `tsconfig.json` file.

 ## that tsconfig.json seems very strict and opinionated